Major Flag Football

 - 2-point try from the 10-yard line

-Overtime Rules
+Overtime

-- Continue until a winner is determined
+- Repeat rounds until a winner is determined

 Offensive Rules

-Quarterback Rules
+Quarterback

-Snapping
+Snapping & Motion

 No-Run Zones

-Middle 10 yards of field (midfield zone)
+Middle 10 yards (midfield zone) — must pass

 Allowed Plays

-- Handoffs
+- Handoffs and pitches

 Defensive Rules

-Pass Rush Rules
+Pass Rush

 Pre-Snap Alignment